ammarahm-ed/react-native-actions-sheet/README.md

 ## Examples

 The source code for the example (showcase) app is under the example/ directory.
 If you want to play with the ActionSheet but don't feel like trying it on a real app, you can run the example project.

+## Docs for v0.7.0 & older

+You can find the docs in [v0.7.0 branch](https://github.com/ammarahm-ed/react-native-actions-sheet/tree/v0.7.0)

 ## Consider supporting with a ⭐️ [star on GitHub](https://github.com/ammarahm-ed/react-native-actions-sheet/)